claytontstanley/shiny.alluvial/README.md

 # shiny.alluvial

 Visualizes workflows from sessionized, timestamped data using an alluvial diagram.
 The resulting web page is interactive.
-Clicking on a node re-anchors the vis to show workflows outward from that start point.
+Clicking on a node re-anchors the vis to show workflows outward from events with that node label.

 <img src="./figures/sample.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" width="100%" />